doctrine/migrations/README.markdown

     /path/to/extensions/DoctrineExtensions/Migrations/Migration.php

-Along with this we'll need to be able to autoload our actual migration classes:
+Along with this we will need to be able to autoload our actual migration classes:

     $classLoader = new \Doctrine\Common\ClassLoader('DoctrineMigrations', '/path/to/migrations');
     $classLoader->register();